-- 5 [0109] Whole blood was drawn from healthy donors who gave written informed consent for a study protocol approved by the Institutional review board of the Cleveland Clinic Foundation.
-HDL was isolated from human plasma (density range - 1.063 g/mL to 1.210 g/mL) using differential ultra-centrifugation and extensively dialyzed in 50 mM phosphate buffer (pH 7.0) with 100 μM diethylenetriamine pentaacetic acid (DTPA) in the dark at 4°C. Delipidated and purified apoA-I was purchased from Biodesign International (Saco, ME) and used without further purification. - 10 [0110] The MPO-mediated modification reactions were carried out in a 50 mM phosphate buffer, pH 7.0, containing 100 μM DTPA, 1 mg/mL protein (apoA-I), 57 nM purified human MPO (donor: hydrogen peroxide, oxidoreductase, EC 1.11.1.7; A430 / A280 ratio of 0.79), and either 1 mM nitrite (for the nitration reactions) or 100 mM chloride (for the chlorination reactions).
+- [0094] Whole blood was drawn from healthy donors who gave written informed consent for a study protocol approved by the Institutional review board of the Cleveland Clinic Foundation.
+HDL was isolated from human plasma (density range 1.063 g/mL to 1.210 g/mL) using differential ultra centrifugation and extensively dialyzed in 50 mM phosphate buffer (pH 7.0) with 100 μM diethylenetriamine pentaacetic acid (DTPA) in the dark at 4°C. Delipidated and purified apoA-I was purchased from Biodesign international (Saco, ME) and used without further purification. - [0095] The MPO-mediated modification reactions were carried out in a 50 mM phosphate buffer, pH 7.0, containing 100 μM DTPA, 1 mg/mL protein (apoA-I), 57 nM purified human MPO (donor: hydrogen peroxide, oxidoreductase, EC 1.11.1.7; A430/A280 ratio of 0.79), and either 1 mM nitrite (for the nitration reactions) or 100 mM chloride (for the chlorination reactions).
 The myeloperoxidase reactions were initiated by adding hydrogen peroxide at varying concentrations (0 200 μM) and carried out at 37°C for 1 h.
-These reaction conditions include physiologically relevant amounts - of MPO, chloride and nitrite, and hydrogen peroxide concentrations that range from physiologic to pathologic.
-[0111] The peroxynitrite and HOCI reactions were similarly carried out at 37°C for 1 h in 50 mM phosphate buffer, pH 7.0, containing 100 μM DTPA with the peroxynitrite and HOCI added to give final concentrations between 0 and 200 μM.
-[0112] In all reactions, the concentrations of the key reactants was verified spectrophotometrically using molar extinction coefficients of 170 cm-1mM-1 at 430 nm for MPO, 39.4 cm-1M-1 at 240 nm for hydrogen peroxide, 350 cm-1M-1 at - 292 nm for HOCI (NaOCI), and 1670 cm-1M-1 at 302 nm for peroxynitrite.
-[0113] The modified proteins were taken immediately for the apoA-I functional studies described below.
-An aliquot of each reaction was removed, precipitated with acetone, and separated by SDS-PAGE for the mass spectrometry experiments.
+These reaction conditions include physiologically relevant amounts of MPO, chloride and nitrite, and hydrogen peroxide concentrations that range from physiologic to pathologic. - [0096] The peroxynitrite and HOCl reactions were similarly carried out at 37°C for 1 h in 50 mM phosphate buffer, pH 7.0, containing 100 $\mu$ M DTPA with the peroxynitrite and HOCl added to give final concentrations between 0 and 200 $\mu$ M. [0097] In all reactions, the concentrations of the key reactants was verified spectrophotometrically using molar extinction coefficients of 170 cm-1mM-1 at 430 nm for MPO, 39.4 cm-1M-1 at 240 nm for hydrogen peroxide, 350 cm-1M-1 at 292 nm for HOCl (NaOCl), and 1670 cm-1M-1 at 302 nm for peroxynitrite. - [0098] The modified proteins were taken immediately for the apoA-I functional studies described below.
+An aliquot of each reaction was removed, precipitated with acetone, and separated by SDS-PAGE for the mass spectrometry experiments. - 25 Mass spectrometry experiments.